particle-iot/docs/src/content/guide/getting-started/start.md

 ### Install the Particle Agent

-<script type="text/javascript" src="https://asciinema.org/a/93209.js" id="asciicast-93209" async data-poster="npt:1:20"></script>
+You will not be able to complete this step of the process if you have not already received your beta activation email.
+If that's the case, hang tight--you'll receive your email in the upcoming weeks as we expand access to the Raspberry Pi provisioning endpoint.
+For more information, visit [particle.io/particle-pi](http://particle.io/particle-pi)

-To connect your Raspberry pi to the Particle Cloud, you'll first need to install the Particle Agent.
+To connect your Raspberry pi to the Particle Cloud, you need to install the Particle Agent.
 The Particle Agent is a software service that runs in the background on the Raspberry Pi and allows you to write and run firmware (software that interacts with the GPIO pins on the Pi).

 Install the agent by pasting this command in a terminal on your Raspberry Pi, either while connected remotely through SSH or locally